 If you use the internet a lot and have a lot of data to store, you may take advantage of cloud computing.
 Cloud storage offers limited or unlimited space for your data, some of the data being photos, as this is our today’s topic.
-Now, there are tons of websites where you can upload photos, and the selection of the 10 best will not be that easy.
-But, if you stick with me, I will make my best effort in order to bring you the 10 Best cloud storage for photos.
-So, if you are in a need of such service, the list of best cloud services for photos is below.
+Now, there are tons of websites where you can upload photos, and the selection of the best will not be that easy.
+But, if you stick with me, I will make my best effort in order to bring you the 10 top cloud storage services for storing your favorite photos.
+So, if you are in a need of such service, this article would definitely help you.

 When it comes to sharing photos, Flickr is unmatched.
 I mean, there are other cloud services, and yes, many of them are better in some factors, however, Flickr is my number one for sharing photos.
 Why?
 Well, because it’s great for photographers, as it offers 1TB of space for FREE, with ads on the website.
 For just around fifty bucks, you can get an ad-free experience, which is a very cheap price for this luxury.
 On top of that, Flickr is very simple to use, so you’ll enjoy time-saving drag-and-drop workflow.
 For me, Flickr is a bread and butter of cloud storage for photos.